-If you are unable to resolve conflict within the workplace, you are encouraged to escalate the matter to People, Culture and Safety for assistance.
+If you are unable to resolve conflict within the workplace, you are encouraged to escalate the matter to your People & Culture contact for assistance.

 Reporting grievances

 Grievances are wrong-doings that cause resentment and are grounds for complaint.
 You have a right to report practices or behaviour that is inconsistent with this Code, our company's policies and procedures, or applicable laws and regulations.